Therapy group with four members discussing dual diagnosis treatment for addiction and mental health

 Handling a dual diagnosis in addiction treatment can take many different forms:

-• Detoxifying from drugs or alcohol in a safe and secure medical setting
+• Undergoing medical detox from drugs or alcohol in a safe and secure medical setting

 • Psychotherapy treatments like cognitive behavioral therapy that can help you or a loved one heal and cope with a mental illness

-• Inpatient rehabilitation in a treatment center experienced in dual diagnosis
+• Inpatient rehabilitation in a dual diagnosis treatment center experienced in handling co-occurring disorders

 • Medications to help manage mental illness symptoms and support individuals through the withdrawal process

-• Outpatient care that helps you or a loved one navigate sober life with a mental health diagnosis
+• Ongoing care and support that helps you (or a loved one) navigate sober life with a mental health diagnosis

-Getting the Right Treatment for Dual Diagnosis Near Fresno, California
+Treatment for Dual Diagnosis at First Steps Recovery Near Fresno, California

 Picture of Meet Our Team